Mount Olympus, Utah

 Mount Olympus or Olympus Cove is a neighborhood in Millcreek, Utah built on the northwestern slopes of Mount Olympus of the Wasatch Range.
 It was formerly a census-designated place (CDP), but was consolidated into the Millcreek CDP for census purposes in 2010.
 Millcreek incorporated as a city in 2016.
-The commercial center of the neighborhood is the relatively flat area south of the crossing of Mill Creek by Interstate 215, which includes the Olympus Hills Shopping Center, Skyline High School, a trailhead for non-motorized access to Mill Creek Canyon, and a Utah Transit Authority park and ride lot.
+The commercial center of the neighborhood is the relatively flat area south of the crossing of Mill Creek by Interstate 215, which includes the Olympus Hills Shopping Center, Oakridge Elementary School, Wasatch Junior High (One of the finest Junior High Schools in Utah, with the best Music Program), Skyline High School, a trailhead for non-motorized access to Mill Creek Canyon, and a Utah Transit Authority park and ride lot.
 As of the 2000 census, the CDP population was 7,103, a slight decrease from the 1990 figure of 7,413.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 3.4 square miles (8.8 km^{2}), all of it land.